A person standing in a small boat in a narrow, calm waterway surrounded by green grass fields under a clear sky.

 Salt Marshes: Where the Coast Breathes

-At first glance, a salt marsh can seem quiet—almost empty.
-The land lies low and open beneath a wide sky, stitched together by winding creeks that glint silver in the sun.
-But pause for a moment, and the marsh begins to reveal itself.
-Grasses whisper as the tide creeps in.
+At first glance, a salt marsh can seem quiet and empty.
+The land lies low and open beneath a wide sky, with winding creeks that glint silver in the sun.
+But pause for a moment, and the marsh comes alive.
+Grasses sway as the tide creeps in.
 A heron lifts silently from the shallows.
 Beneath the muddy surface, life stirs.

-Salt marshes exist in a place of constant negotiation, balanced between land and sea.
-Twice a day, ocean tides flood these wetlands with salty water, only to retreat again hours later.
-This rhythm—ancient, predictable, and relentless—shapes one of the most productive ecosystems on Earth.
+Salt marshes exist in a constant balance between land and sea.
+Twice a day, ocean tides flood these wetlands with salty water, then retreat hours later.
+This rhythm shapes one of the most productive ecosystems on Earth.

-For centuries, salt marshes were dismissed as wastelands: muddy, mosquito-ridden places better drained and filled than protected.
-Today, scientists tell a very different story.
-These coastal wetlands are powerful engines of life, natural shields against storms, and unsung allies in the fight against climate change.
+For centuries, salt marshes were dismissed as wastelands, muddy, mosquito-ridden places better drained than protected.
+Today, scientists recognize them as vital ecosystems, providing life, shielding coasts from storms, and playing a key role in fighting climate change.

 A Landscape Built by Tides